Australian Institute of Health and Welfare (2022) National Core Maternity Indicators, AIHW, Australian Government, accessed 08 October 2022.

 For more details see Table 1 and the report: Foundations for enhanced maternity data collection and reporting in Australia: National maternity data development project - Stage 1.

 In 2012–13, the project explored the validity and feasibility of a possible 8 additional NCMIs to be added to the current set of 10 NCMIs.
-Clinical advice and input was provided by an ECG.
+Clinical advice and input were provided by an ECG.

 In consultation with key stakeholders and experts, definitions and technical specifications were developed for the 8 additional NCMIs, and existing and potential data sources for reporting were investigated.
 Further, an additional indicator (Indicator 21) was proposed during the consideration and development of the 8 additional indicators.
 Recommendations for next steps were made for each proposed NCMI.